ARAZA13/araza13.github.io/README.md

 (_April 2016 - April 2016_)

 - **Key Contribution(s)**

--  Based on my work at CERP, I was invited to be a teaching fellow for an executive course at the [Kennedy School](https://www.hks.harvard.edu), where I taught the smart design for policy design & practice to an eclectic mix of senior regulators & practitioners , engaging them on cutting-edge frameworks and methodologies in micro-finance and behavioral economics.
 {: style="text-align: justify"}

+Based on my work at CERP, I was invited to be a teaching fellow for an executive course at the [Kennedy School](https://www.hks.harvard.edu), where I taught the smart design for policy design & practice to an eclectic mix of senior regulators & practitioners , engaging them on cutting-edge frameworks and methodologies in micro-finance and behavioral economics.
+{: style="text-align: justify"}

 ### Research Associate @ CERP
 (_June 2014 - June 2016_)

 - **Key Contribution(s)**
+{: style="text-align: justify"}

-  - Conducted field experiments and behavioral lab games to assess citizens’ interaction with state resources in urban and rural settings.
+Conducted field experiments and behavioral lab games to assess citizens’ interaction with state resources in urban and rural settings.
 {: style="text-align: justify"}

   - Acted as the primary point of contact to manage and build relationships with diverse stakeholders and field partners:  civil servants, police, judiciary, survey & leading tech-firms in Pakistan.